Jedediah M. Grant: Early life

 Jedediah M. Grant was born February 21, 1816, to Joshua Grant and Athalia Howard in Windsor, New York.
-He was baptized into the Church of Christ by John F. Boyington on March 21, 1833, at age 17.
+He was baptized into the Church of Christ by John F. Boynton on March 21, 1833, at age 17.
 By age 18, he had participated in Zion's Camp, marching from Kirtland, Ohio, to Missouri under the direction of Joseph Smith.
 Though the physical objectives of the march were not met, many members later became leaders in Smith's church.
 Grant's close relationship with these men from such an early age would last the rest of his life.

 Grant was among the first Latter Day Saint missionaries to go to Maryland, North Carolina, and Virginia.
 His preaching efforts in the Toms River area of New Jersey in the late 1830s led to the conversion of members of the Ivins family.

 Grant was one of a group of men (which also included Brigham Young, Wilford Woodruff and George A. Smith) who were called in 1844 to campaign for Smith's election to President of the United States.